Russell N. Jordahl: Korean War

 Following his arrival to Korea, Jordahl joined the staff of 1st Marine Division under Major General Gerald C. Thomas as Divisional Inspector and conducted several inspection trips to the forward areas for which he received his second Navy Commendation Medal with Combat "V".

 Jordahl held that assignment until September 1951, when he assumed command of 1st Combat Service Group (1st CSG).
 The 1st CSG served as 1st Marine Division reinforced logistical support and Jordahl commanded nearly 1,400 marines and navy medical personnel stationed at various points between Japan and Korea.

 At Kobe, Japan, the support company of his command processed Marine drafts arriving and departing Korea.
-At Masan, the supply company of 1st CSG, requestioned for the division those Class II and IV items peculiar to the Marine Corps needs and forwarded them upon request.
+At Masan, the supply company of 1st CSG, requisitioned for the division those Class II and IV items peculiar to the Marine Corps needs and forwarded them upon request.
 Heavy maintenance of all technical equipment was performed by the Maintenance Company.
 Supporting the 1st Motor Transport Battalion operation was the Motor Transport Company, 1st CSG.
 Most of the group, including Headquarters Company, was based at Masan.
 Splinter detachment from the group also operated transport facilities at other locations in Korea.
 Jordahl remained in Korea until the end of June 1952 and received the Bronze Star Medal with Combat "V".